linnarsson-lab/ROBOFISH/Instalation.md

 - If you know the identifier of the machine give it to the function as string: `FISH2_functions.find_address(identifier='XYZ123')`.
 - Follow the instruction of the `find_address()` function.
 - Once you have the identifier and USB port, fill it in in the FISH_System_datafile.
 Either fill in the unique machine identifire in the Machine_identification table, or fill in the USB port in the Fixed_USB_port table.
 Preferentially use the Machine_identification method.
 Different strategies can be used for different machines.
 Make sure there is a space between name and the value in the FISH_System_datafile, like: MXValve1: XYZ123.
+- In the Ports table add the port numbers the buffers are connected to.
+The port numbers are written on the multi valve front.
+The left valve (for recervoir/buffers/waste/hybridization chamer) is numbered 1 through 10.
+The right valve (for hybridization mixes) is labeled 11 through 20 in the program.
 - In the Machines table, put a 1 for each machine that is connected.
 - Save and close the Notepad.
-In the user program hit enter to save the data and click away the prime port popup.
+In the user program hit enter to save the data and close the prime port popup.

+### Pushbullet communication
+The system communicates with the user with push messages through the program Pushbullet.
+The system will update you about the status of the experiment and will let you know if any of the buffers are getting low.
+Furthermore, it will sound the alarm is something is wrong.
+You will need an account at Pushbullet to use this functionality.
+- Go to the website of [Pushbullet](https://www.pushbullet.com/).
+- Make an account.
+- Go to settings and create and acces token.
+This will be your address.
+- Install the Pushbullet [app](https://www.pushbullet.com/apps) on your [phone](https://play.google.com/store/apps/details?id=com.pushbullet.android&referrer=utm_source%3Dpushbullet.com) (android only), web browser or Windows.
+- In the user program open the datafile by typing `part`.
+- In the Operator_address table add your name in lower case and the Pushbullet token.
+- You can add up to 10 operators.
+- Save and close the datafile, hit enter in the user program.
+- In the popup window indicate that you updated the Operator_address.

 ### Initiate the system
 The next cell in the Jupyter lab notebook will contain the functions to initiate the system.
 First make sure all paths in this cell are correct.